ravisuhag/portfolio/posts/olympus.md

 }
 ```

-GANA allows us to

-- Prevent IP ranges from clashing across different data centers and cloud projects.
-- Provides a central place for accessing allocated resource information for use across different projects.

 #### Metadata provider

-We also have custom Terraform provider to capture metadata and push to a central metadata repository.
-Metadata is later used for referncing machine addressess, service discovery and more.
+To enhance visibility, we built a custom metadata provider, centralizing information on IP addresses, service locations, and resource configurations.
+This metadata supported service discovery and streamlined infrastructure management across the board.

 ```hcl
 provider "godata" {